LinWeizheDragon/Retrieval-Augmented-Visual-Question-Answering/FVQA2.0.md

 The dataset used in this paper can be downloaded from [here](https://drive.google.com/drive/folders/1dud0hIDMwGiprLS1RgzWbIGJM7pSICyz?usp=share_link)

+There are two files under the shared folder.
+The one with "\_remove_person" removes all questions that have "person" as answers.
+This is because knowledge related to "person" normally do not form useful questions.
+The final VQA performance may improve slightly, but the conclusions in the paper still hold.

 If our work help your research, please kindly cite the paper:

 ```